martin-ng/TriviaQuiz/README.md

 ## Dev Initial Gatherings

-1. Trivia Quiz is built without a back-end with the assumption that the user's progress would not be tracked.
-In addition, trivia questions are provided in hard-coded JSON files and there are currently no security concerns.
+1. Trivia Quiz is built entirely on the front with the assumption a server is not necessary.
+Trivia questions are provided in a JSON file while there is no security concerns.
-2. Trivia Quiz is developed using TypeScript, a superset of JavaScript for its static type checking and self-documenting code to encourage quality code.
+2. Trivia Quiz is developed using TypeScript, a superset of JavaScript for its static type checking and self-documenting code.
-3. Fisher-Yates shuffle algorithm is implemented to ensure replayability and uniqueness as each round's questions and multiple choices will be in random order.
+3. Fisher-Yates shuffle algorithm is implemented to ensure replayability and uniqueness.
+Each round's questions and multiple choices will be in random order.
 4. Jest and Enzyme was utilized for Trivia Quiz's automated test suite to conduct front-end and API testing.
-5. Trivia Quiz's front-end is developed with React for its performant virtual DOM and ability to create reusable and extensible components.
+5. Trivia Quiz's front-end is built with React for performance and its ability to create reusable and extensible components.

 ## User Story